 - Leishmaniasis and miliary tuberculosis (TB) are also reported.

 This was the first reported malignancy associated with HIV infection.
 It begins as pink macules that disseminate and become palpable.
 Three types have been identified - patch, plaque or nodular grade.
-Mucosal involvement is common but visceral disease is uncommon (affecting about 10% at diagnosis) and investigation for such involvement is not necessary in the absence of symptoms.
+There is often mucosal involvement but visceral disease is uncommon (affecting about 10% at diagnosis) and investigation for such involvement is not necessary in the absence of symptoms.

 The clinical progression in patients infected with HIV is more aggressive than in those who have the sarcoma without immune suppression.
 The advent of antiretroviral therapy (ART) has complicated the prognostic relevance of KS but it is considered that having KS as the first AIDS-defining illness combined with an increasing CD4 cell count improves prognosis, whereas having KS at >50 years conveys a poorer prognosis.